0Arafa/0.1ArafaYouTubeDownloader/README.md

 We need an os library to check if the file is already installed and execute the youtube-dl command and clear The Terminal.
 We need a time library to sleep one second when we finish.
 We need a termcolor library to make our Tool more beautiful.
-We need a platform library to know what is the operating system we're using and execute the write command for clear The Terminal.
+We need a platform library to know what is the operating system we're using and execute the right command for clear The Terminal.

 ==========================